…by Gordon Duff and New Eastern Outlook, Moscow

 “I think it’s very harmful,” she says.
 “In the past 30 years, ethnicity has been misused by people trying to gain more power in the government.”

 In the ’90s, Afghanistan’s civil war broke down largely along ethnic lines.
 To this day, each ethnic group has its chief power broker: Most are former warlords, who cut deals over the distribution of government posts.

 Roshan says Afghanistan needs to move beyond ethnic divisions and quota-based thinking.
 She says keeping ethnicity off the e-taskera is an important step in that direction.”

 The real numbers can only be guessed at.
 First of all, the “Northern Tribes” as some call them were, until the era of Soviet involvement, both migratory and pastoral.
 That ended as the country was divided into military districts and heavily mined.
-I spent some hours discussing this effort with former Soviet airborne commander in Afghanistan, Colonel Eugene Khrushchev, now an editor with Veterans Today.
+I spent some hours discussing this effort with former Soviet airborne commander in Afghanistan, Colonel Eugene Khrushchev, now an editor with VT.